relokin/herdtools7/catalogue/aarch64-MTE-mixed/README.md

 aarch64-MTE-mixed: Catalogue for AArch64 with MTE and mixed size semantics
 ==========================================================================

-Tests that exercise the basic ordering rules of the MTE and mixed size semantics of the memory model.
+Tests that exercise the conjuction of MTE and mixed-size ordering semantics of the AArch64 architecture.

 Simulating with herd7
 ---------------------